All Episodes

 You're basically the school traffic guard of Afghanistan.

-And that's why you end up uh in a country for thirteen years and nothing to show for it but sharia law and women in body bags uh and uh and uh Afghan tribal warlords being bribed with Viagra so they can use it on their nine-year-old child brides.
+And that's why you end up in a country for 13 years and nothing to show for it but Sharia law and women in body bags and Afghan tribal warlords being bribed with Viagra so they can use it on their nine-year-old child brides.

-Uh the reason you're doing that is because of this fig leaf of this uh internationalism and the and the uh and and the forty-eight nation coalition.
+The reason you're doing that is because of this fig leaf of this internationalism and the 48-nation coalition.

-Uh you if you're gonna go in for nation building, you build it in your interest, what serves your national interest instead of wasting your time as a global traffic guard.
+If you're going to go in for nation building, you build it in your interest, what serves your national interest, instead of wasting your time as a global traffic guard.

-Atlantic City started this year with twelve casinos.
+Atlantic City started this year with 12 casinos.

-It will be down to eight casinos by the middle of this month, with eight thousand people out of work.
+It will be down to eight casinos by the middle of this month with 8,000 people out of work.

-Even gambling, uh even gambling isn't a gamble, it's just the certainty of uh closure and out of work.
+It's just the certainty of closure and out of work.

-Coming up snake eyes in uh in Atlantic City in the new Obama economy.
+Coming up snake eyes in Atlantic City in the new Obama economy.